NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

 Version Control of Suites
 -------------------------

-Just like code changes your UM suites are also under version control in a subversion repository, usually *roses-u* which is on the MOSRS.
+Just like code changes to your UM suites are also under version control in a subversion repository, usually *roses-u* which is on the MOSRS.
 Once you have a working copy of your suite under ``~/roses`` you can use FCM commands in the same way as for your source code branches; commit changes, diff changes, etc.

 * Look in the roses-u repository via MOSRS Trac (https://code.metoffice.gov.uk/trac/roses-u) and find the suite you created in the previous section.
 (Hint: Go to *"Browse Source"* then drill down to find you suite. e.g. u-ag263 would be under a/g/2/6/3)